msage64/projects_archive/README.md

 # projects_archive
-Past projects are kept here
+Past projects are kept here.
+This is a repository of all information on past projects More at engineeringbysage.com